 Deciding what form of corporation your company will be is a key step and an invaluable business decision not just for the company incorporation process, but also in your business's long term future.
 You can refer to our blog here for a comparison of a Private Limited Company with Sole Proprietorship.

--Private Limited Companies can have different classes of shares and divide its shares into any variety of numbers.
-This makes the Private Limited Companies highly flexible and allows different kind of investors to participate in the company.
+- Private Limited Companies can have different classes of shares and divide its shares into any variety of numbers.
+This makes them highly flexible and allows different kind of investors to participate in the company.

--The corporate tax regime also allows Private Limited Companies to benefit from the many tax incentives granted to corporates in Singapore such as the start-up company partial tax exemption.
+- Allowance of Private Limited Companies to benefit from the many tax incentives granted to corporates in Singapore such as the start-up company partial tax exemption by the corporate tax regime.

 Step 3: Get started with the company incorporation process in Singapore